 Washington State is represented in the Oil Spill Task Force by the Department of Ecology’s Spill Prevention, Preparedness and Response Program.
 The mission of the Program is to protect Washington’s environment, public health, and safety through a comprehensive spill prevention, preparedness, and response program.
-It focuses on prevention of oil spills to Washington waters and land, as well as planning for an effective response to oil and hazardous substance spills whenever they occur.
-The Program has some 71 program employees and 25 after-hours responders located at four regional offices, two field offices, and headquarters with a two-year budget of about $29 million.
+It focuses on prevention of oil spills to Washington waters and land, as well as planning for a rapid, aggressive, and well-coordinated response to oil and hazardous substance spills whenever they occur.

 Strengthening Oil Transportation Safety Act

 In 2018, the Washington Legislature passed the Strengthening Oil Transportation Safety Act.
 Under it, E2SSB 6269 takes steps to enhance the safety of marine transportation and protect the state’s waters from oil spills.
 It places an emphasis on improving readiness to respond to sinking and submerging oils.
 The bill specifically directs our Spills Program to address multiple policy initiatives.
 We continue to carry out parts of the act, including planning for the next Salish Sea Shared Waters Forum, and writing a report on how the Spills Program is funded.